Can’t decide between hiking boots or trail runners? Well, you’re just in the right place – this review will help you find out which are best for you.

-And if you’re a pro and are just looking to shed some weight of your feet, then trail runners might just be your new best friends.
-Plus, the break in period is virtually non-existent, which is a big plus.
+And if you’re a pro and are just looking to shed some weight off your feet, then trail runners might just be your new best friends.
+Plus, the break-in period is virtually non-existent, which is a big plus.
 But it does take some time to get used to their performance on the trails.

 Another thing to consider is the amount of support you require from your footwear.
 If you usually need a lot of support from your shoes, then boots are the better option for you.
 Especially if you plan to wear a hiking backpack.